VeraSol works closely with market actors to help them make, source, and support quality off-grid solar solutions.

 The Italian Ministry for the Environment, Land, and Sea (IMELS) provides economic and technical support for the developing countries promoting sustainable development of the environment.

-The Africa Clean Energy (ACE) is a FCO programme that catalyzes a market-based approach for private sector delivery of solar home system products and services.
+The Africa Clean Energy (ACE) is a FCDO programme that catalyzes a market-based approach for private sector delivery of solar home system products and services.
 This will lead to improved energy access for people and communities in sub-Saharan Africa currently without modern energy, with an emphasis on poor people and marginalized groups.

 Efficiency for Access is a global coalition working to promote high performing appliances that enable access to clean energy for the world’s poorest people.